Teacher Tech blog with Alice Keeler

 You are able to give more than the assignment point values if you want to give a student extra points.
 If the assignment is worth 20 points you can give a student 25 points.

-3 thoughts on “Google Classroom: Point Values
+3 responses to “Google Classroom: Point Values”

 1. It appears one of my students has “graded” the assignment himself by giving 100 points.
 How did that happen?
 What can I do to prevent students from grading their own assignments?